 Verbal irony is the most common type of irony because it’s tied directly to language – which we use every day.
-So, what is verbal irony exactly and what are its different subtypes?
-We’re going to answer those questions by exploring how verbal irony can add depth and complexity to the dialogue and, by extension, to your characters as well.
+But what is verbal irony exactly and what are its different subtypes?
+We’re going to answer those questions by exploring how verbal irony can add depth and complexity to dialogue and, by extension, characters.
 In this article, we’re going to define verbal irony; including the different ways it can be used in screenwriting.

 Introducing verbal irony

 The first thing we need to do is to define verbal irony.
 We use it all the time – and while the definition is actually quite simple, there are some nuances that we’ll need to discuss.
 In simplest terms, verbal irony is when someone says the opposite of what they mean.
 Check out the video below to hear educator Christopher Warner explain the term in his own words.

 Verbal Irony Definition

 What is verbal irony?

 Verbal irony is when you say something different than what you mean.
 This is done intentionally by the speaker, often with the hope that either the listener or the audience recognizes the presence of irony.

 Note: Verbal irony is not lying.
 A lie is a falsehood meant to deceive.
 This type of irony is much less nefarious.